glundgren93/Understanding-JS/README.md

-# Functional-JS
+# Understanding-JS
 This repository is meant for study purposes only.
-Most of the code of it will come from the book "Functional JavaScript by Michael Fogus (O'Reilly).
-Copyright 2013 Michael Fogus, 978-1-449-36072-6."

-# What is Functional Programming?
-  "Functional programming is the use of functions that transform values into units of abstraction, subsequently used to build software systems."

-# Why Functional Programming matters?
-  "The major evolution that is still going on for me is towards a more functional programming style, which involves unlearning a lot of old habits, and backing away from some OOP directions." - John Carmack

 ## Table of Contents
 - [JavaScript's Multiple Paradigms](#javascripts-multiple-paradigms)